Battle of al-Qadisiyyah: Rashidun army

-The battle
+Battle

 The Arabs had been camped at al-Qadisiyyah with 30,000 men since July 636.
 Umar ordered Sa'd to send emissaries to Yazdegerd III and the general of the Sasanian army, Rostam Farrokhzad, inviting them to convert to Islam.
 For the next three months, negotiations between the Arabs and Persians continued.
-On Caliph Umar's instructions, Saad sent an embassy to the court of Persia with instructions to convert the Sassanid emperor to Islam or to get him to agree to pay the jizyah.
+On Caliph Umar's instructions, Saad sent an embassy to the court of Persia with instructions to convert the Sasanian emperor to Islam or to get him to agree to pay the jizyah.
 An-Numan ibn Muqarrin led the Muslim emissary to Ctesiphon and met Sasanian Emperor Yazdgerd III, but the mission failed.

 During one meeting, Yazdgerd III, intent on humiliating the Arabs, ordered his servants to place a basket full of earth on the head of Asim ibn 'Amr al-Tamimi, a member of the emissary.
 The optimistic Arab ambassador interpreted this gesture with the following words: "Congratulations!
 The enemy has voluntarily surrendered its territory to us," (referring to the earth in the basket).
 Rustam, the Persian general, held a view similar to Asim ibn 'Amr.
 He allegedly rebuked Yazdgerd III for the basket of the earth because it signified that the Persians voluntarily surrendered their land to the Muslims.
 Yazdgerd III, upon hearing this, ordered soldiers to pursue the Muslim emissaries and retrieve the basket.
 However, the emissaries were already at their base camp at that point.

 As tensions eased on the Syrian front, Caliph Umar instructed that negotiations be halted.
 This was an open signal to the Persians to prepare for battle.
 Rostam Farrokhzād, who was at Valashabad, broke camp for Qadisiyyah.
 He was inclined, however, to avoid fighting and once more opened peace negotiations.
 Sa'd sent Rabi bin Amir and later Mughirah bin Zurarah to hold talks.
 Rostam tried to incite Arabs to choose a peaceful outcome: "You are neighbours.
 Some of you were in our land and we were considerate of them and protected them from harm.
 We helped them in all manners.
 They brought their herd to graze in our pastures.
 We gave them foodstuff from our land.
 We let them trade in our land.
 Their livelihood was in good order [...]
 When there was a drought in your land and you asked us for help, we sent you dates and barley.
 I know that you are here because you are poor.
 I will order that your commander receives clothing and a horse with 1,000 dirhams and that each of you receive a load of dates and two sets of clothing so that you leave our land because I don't want to take you prisoner or kill you."
 But the emissaries insisted that Persians had to choose between becoming Muslim, paying Jizyah or making war.
 After the negotiations fell through, both sides prepared for battle.